About the Allegheny Intermediate Unit

 The Allegheny Intermediate Unit, also known as the AIU, is part of Pennsylvania's public education system and is one of 29 Intermediate Units across the state.

-Our organization provides specialized educational services to Allegheny County's 42 suburban school districts and five vocational/technical schools.
+Our organization provides specialized educational services to Allegheny County's 42 suburban school districts and five career technical centers.
 We employ approximately 1,500 educators at 420 sites and operate 11 family centers and three schools for exceptional children.
 We offer about 130 programs and services for infants, young children, students and adults.
-Our offerings are organized into six divisions:
+Our offerings are organized into six divisions plus administration:

 Frequently Asked Questions and More Information